cookiebouquets/PurrceptronCV/README.md

 ## 2. Data Collection and Preprocessing

 We needed to collect a ton of data to train our neural network.
 In order to do this, we recorded a bunch of 10-20 second clips of our food bowl entirely in entwo binary states: "full" and "empty".
-Then, we wrote a python script (([datagen.py](https://github.com/cookiebouquets/PurrceptronCV/blob/main/data%20processing/datagen.py)) that iterates through a specified video frame by frame and save each frame into a directory called Raws.
-After that, we split the data set into a 70/20/10 split of Train/Validation/Test sets based on the whether the frame is full or empty [split.py](https://github.com/cookiebouquets/PurrceptronCV/blob/main/data%20processing/split.py).
+Then, we wrote a python script [(datagen.py)](https://github.com/cookiebouquets/PurrceptronCV/blob/main/data%20processing/datagen.py) that iterates through a specified video frame by frame and save each frame into a directory called Raws.
+After that, we split the data set into a 70/20/10 split of Train/Validation/Test sets based on the whether the frame is full or empty [(split.py)](https://github.com/cookiebouquets/PurrceptronCV/blob/main/data%20processing/split.py).
 These files are thrn moved into a specific directory called data with subdirectories for the train set, validation set, and test set.
 This directory structure is required for Keras/Tensorflow.

 Before specifying and training our model, we then augment our dataset for generalizability's sake.
 We randomly jitter the zoom, rotation, brightness, and contrast of the train/validation/test set so that our model can learn the different binary states in various conditions.
-See [cell 2](https://github.com/cookiebouquets/PurrceptronCV/blob/main/model/catclassifier.ipynb).
+See [(cell 2)](https://github.com/cookiebouquets/PurrceptronCV/blob/main/model/catclassifier.ipynb).

 ## 3. Model Creation and Compression